AnnKruQA/PORTFOLIO/README.md

 The project: educational platform

-My role in the project: **preparation of persona**, **creation of information architecture**, participation in prototype tests with users, co-creation of investor presentation
+My role in the project: **preparation of persona** in Mural, **creation of information architecture** in Wimsical, participation in prototype tests with users, co-creation of investor presentation in Canva

 Tools: Mural, Whimsical, Canva, Zoom, Slack, Google Sheets